unjs/website/content/learn/articles/2024-02-18-add-a-playground-to-a-npm-package.md

 ---
 title: Add a Playground to an npm Package
-description: Try our npm package locally with a playground.
+description: Try an npm package locally with a playground.
 authors:
   - name: Estéban S
     picture: https://github.com/barbapapazes.png